 Vinegar and Baking Soda

-After 15 minutes, drain your sink.
-Now cover the drip pans with vinegar and let them soak for 30 minutes.
+Drain the sink.
+Cover the drip pans with white vinegar and let them sit for 30 minutes.
+The acid in the vinegar will attack the grease.

 Hydrogen Peroxide